nsiregar/nsiregar.github.io/_posts/2017-02-13-installing-odoo-10-from-source.md

 `Could not execute command lessc`

-To fix these error follow these step
+To fix these error follow these steps

 `$ sudo apt-get install nodejs`
 `$ sudo apt-get install npm`